VolodiaPG/colonyos-tutos/14-large-language-model/README.md

-# Exploring ColonyOS with Large Language Models (LLMs)
+# Multi-Agent System and Large Language Models (LLMs)
 ColonyOS is fundamentally built around the concept of **remote function invocation**.
 When a function is called, it is encapsulated within a process, stored in the ColonyOS server, and assigned to an executor.
 The ColonyOS server acts as a ledger, ensuring reliable execution tracking and process management.

 A key feature of ColonyOS is its ability to decouple function definitions from function implementations.
 This is achieved through a broker that dynamically assigns processes to executors, creating a loosely coupled and highly flexible system.